-- Even people who speak the "same language" may have differences in:
+- As we have seen, even people who speak the "same language" may have differences in:

 - lexicon (word choice)

-- mental grammar

 - phonetics/phonology (pronunciation)

 - morphology (word formation rules)

 - syntax (sentence structure)

+- ...

-- What is a language? - This turns out to be a hard question to answer! - Are American English and Australian English part of the same language? - Does your mental grammar match that of the speakers in examples (1)-(2) from AusEng? - Do you understand those examples? - (1) Feeding your cat is different to feeding your dog.
-(2) 'mate' [majt]
+- What is a language? - This turns out to be a hard question to answer! - Are American English and Australian English part of the same language? - Does your mental grammar match that of the speakers in examples (1)-(2) from AusEng? - Do you understand those examples? - (1) Feeding your cat is different to feeding your dog. - (2) 'mate' [majt]